ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 In this project I grab a few key characteristics known of planets nearby and perform visualization and a k-means clustering algorithm.

-This project grabs from the <a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank">NASA exoplanets archive</a>, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.
-I'm drawing from the **[Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)** dataset which records every confirmed exoplanet known to astronomists to date.
+This project grabs from the <a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank" style="color: #573259;">NASA exoplanets archive</a>, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.
+I'm drawing from the <a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank" style="color: #573259;"> Planetary Systems</a>
+ dataset which records every confirmed exoplanet known to astronomists to date.

 <table>